DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 Ability to automatically send customer purchase acknowledgements.
 Users can access the periodic job by navigating to **EDI > Periodic tasks > Send customer purchase order acknowledgement**.

-By default only sales orders to fall under the following criteria is included in POA being sent automatically:
+By default only sales orders that fall under the following criteria is included in POA being sent automatically:
 - Sales orders that doesn’t contain any POA response codes where **Allow auto send** is set to _No_ as setup on te [POA response code group](../SETUP/CUSTOMER%20SETUP/POA%20response%20code%20group.md#setup-poa-responde-codes)
 - Sales orders that are not on hold (excluding POA and POC pending hold codes)
 - POA is pending, which is determined by **POA status** is _Pending_ or _In progress_.
 A sales order's POA status changes to **In progress** when clicking on **Acknowledgement** page on the sales order header's EDI tab on the Action Pane and selecting _OK_.